Michael Ralph Thomas Gunn

-Michael Ralph Thomas Gunn (1840 – 24 October 1901) was an Irish businessman and theater manager who built and ran the Gaiety Theatre, Dublin.
+Michael Ralph Thomas Gunn (1840 – 24 October 1901) was an Irish businessman and theatre manager who built and ran the Gaiety Theatre, Dublin.
 For several years he was closely involved with Richard D'Oyly Carte, and the Gilbert and Sullivan operas.
-He invested in some of Carte's ventures and helped manage Carte's theater and touring productions in England while Carte was in the United States.
+He invested in some of Carte's ventures and helped manage Carte's theatre and touring productions in England while Carte was in the United States.

 Early years

 Michael Gunn, the father of Michael Ralph Thomas Gunn, moved to Dublin from Scotland and began work as a piano tuner.
-His wife Elle was a corsetière.
-They settled in Fleet Street, where their sons John and Michael were born in 1832 and 1840.
+His wife, Elle, was a corsetière.
+They settled in Fleet Street, where their sons, John and Michael, were born in 1832 and 1840.
 They spent three years in Clare Street and then in 1850 opened a business at 13 Westland Row selling pianofortes and harmoniums.
 Later they expanded into selling and publishing sheet music.
 Michael junior was interested in music as a child, and became an accomplished player of the violin and the piano.

 The brothers John and Michael Gunn both worked in the family music business.
 In 1861 their father died in a horse-drawn omnibus accident when the driver lost control and the vehicle was backed into a canal lock.
 In 1862 his widow was awarded £4,660 in damages.
 In 1864 M. Gunn and Sons moved to a large location at 16 Grafton Street in downtown Dublin.
 They advertised "the finest collection of pianofortes ever brought together in Ireland".
 The company opened a branch in Cork in 1869.

 In November 1872 Michael Gunn stood as a candidate for the Royal Exchange ward of the Dublin Municipal Council.
 In an election speech he declared himself to be a Liberal and supporter of Home Rule.
 He won the seat with 162 votes against his opponent Mr Casson, who secured 123 votes.
 He held his seat on the Municipal Council until November 1878 when he had to retire from this position due to the demands of his business enterprises.
 He loved travel and spoke fluent French and Italian, as well as some German.
 It was while visiting France and Italy that the idea came to him of building a modern theater in Dublin.